edusato7/edusato7/README.md

 ### Hi there 👋, my name is Eduardo Sato
 #### Software Developer

-I'm Eduardo from Brazil, and I work with Software Development.
+I'm Eduardo from Brazil and I work with Software Development.
 My main programming languages are JavaScript and Python.
-I'm an enthusiast hungry for knowledge, constantly improving my skills.
+I'm a technology enthusiast hungry for knowledge and constantly improving my skills.
 Currently, I'm studying Systems Analysis and Development at Uninter.

 Skills: HTML / CSS / JAVASCRIPT / PYTHON / SQL